 NSCC's applied research focus is an extension of its mission to support the economic and social development of the province of Nova Scotia.
 Expansion of capacity and scope of applied research projects since 2000 has resulted in a multi-million dollar research operation that is equipped to respond to the needs of the population.

 The Applied Research Office facilitates and supports applied research endeavors initiated by the college and its partners and works to transfer this knowledge to these communities.
 The focus of applied research is to provide innovative and problem solving technologies that have practical relevance and commercial application.
 The Applied Research Office is responsible for developing, managing and implementing the research policies and institutional research plan of the college.
-Our work aligns to NSCC's Research Integrity Policy – Responsible Conduct of Research.
+Our work aligns to NSCC's Research Integrity Policy – Responsible Conduct of Research (PDF 63KB)

 Connecting with Industry Partners